 In connection with the April 21 Video, the Indictment alleges that Mr. Je (not Mr. Kwok) authored the PPM and that some unnamed person (not Mr. Kwok) transmitted it to thousands of potential investors, including some in this District, around the same time that the video was released.
+(Ind., ¶¶ 16(a), (c).)
 But regardless of who drafted or transmitted the document, the PPM cannot support a securities or wire fraud charge because it does not contain material misrepresentations.